 - Amount of other income - Enter the amount of the grant.

-Step 3: Enter a Preparer Note
+Step 3: Enter a Preparer Note, if needed

 - Miscellaneous Forms